0x4248/Legal/TOS.md

 # Terms of service

 **Effective Date**: 25th September 2024
-**Last Updated**: 04th October 2024
+**Last Updated**: 19th October 2024

 This document outlines the terms of service for the use of my services and software.
-These terms also apply to any products under my username.
+These terms also apply to any products under my username and organizations that I own on github.

+These include:
+- 0x4248
+- FurSoftLabs (Also known as FurSoft)

 ## 1. Acceptance of Terms